GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 where #AM denotes the obtained estimate for the likelihood.

-Designing reliable process to aggregate the maps is crucial.
+Designing a reliable process to aggregate the maps is crucial.
 Indeed, the resulting #AM likelihood will be used to extract the positions of each source.
 The cleaner the combined map can be, the easier the detection task becomes.